bitbaba/bitmail/doc/bitmail.pdf.md

 Bitmail can be understood as an invention as bit+mail.
 In which, bit means encryption, and mail means email.
 Bitmail core library has two components: the CX509Cert class and the CEmailClient class.

 # Certificate
-Certificate operations is implemented in CX509Cert class, including:
+Certificate operations are implemented in CX509Cert class, including:
 - Gerneration of certificate
 - Encryption and Decryption
 - Signing and Verifying